Skip to main contentAccessibility feedback

 Digging a little deeper, you’ll discover that the gap between Mormon and mainstream Christian belief turns out to be larger than it first appears.
 For instance, while the LDS speak about “God the Father, his Son Jesus Christ, and the Holy Spirit,” the fine print is that they “don’t believe in the traditional concept of the Trinity,” believing instead that “the Father, the Son, and the Holy Ghost are three separate beings who are one in purpose.”
 In other words, instead of believing in the Trinity, they believe that these are three separate gods who work together.

 This has led to a great deal of confusion among non-Mormons.
-After the CDF declared in 2001 that Mormon baptisms aren’t valid, Father (now Cardinal) Ladaria explained that there had arisen a “difference of practice, insofar as those who had a certain personal knowledge of the teaching of the Mormons considered their baptism invalid, while the common practice continued of applying the traditional principle of the presumption in favor of the validity of such baptism.”
+After the DDF declared in 2001 that Mormon baptisms aren’t valid, then-prefect Father (now Cardinal) Ladaria explained that there had arisen a “difference of practice, insofar as those who had a certain personal knowledge of the teaching of the Mormons considered their baptism invalid, while the common practice continued of applying the traditional principle of the presumption in favor of the validity of such baptism.”
 In other words, Catholic priests unused to Mormonism saw that they baptized in the name of the Father, Son, and Holy Spirit and figured their baptisms were valid (since Trinitarian baptisms are valid even if not performed by a Catholic), whereas Catholic priests who understood Mormonism better insisted on rebaptizing Mormon converts to Catholicism.

 As important as the Mormon rejection of the Trinity is, it’s just the tip of the iceberg.
 Doctrine & Covenants (considered by LDS Mormons to be inspired Scripture) teaches that “the Father has a body of flesh and bones as tangible as man’s.”
 This idea dates back to Mormonism’s founder, Joseph Smith, Jr., who said that whereas “we have imagined and supposed that God was God from all eternity,” he could “refute that idea.”
 Instead, he insisted, “God himself was once as we are now, and is an exalted Man, and sits enthroned in yonder heavens.”